How to buy Jupiter Mines (JMS) shares

 Jupiter Mines overview

 Jupiter Mines Limited engages in the development and operation of mineral resource properties.
-It primarily explores for iron ore and manganese deposits.
+It primarily explores for manganese deposits.
 The company's flagship project is the Tshipi Manganese mine located in South Africa.
 Jupiter Mines Limited was incorporated in 2003 and is based in Perth, Australia.

 Frequently asked questions